Stefan Dušan: Youth and usurpation

 Dečanski's decision not to attack the Byzantines after the victory at Velbazhd, when he had an opportunity, resulted in the alienation of many nobles, who sought to expand to the south.
 By January or February 1331, Dušan was quarreling with his father, perhaps pressured by the nobility.
 According to contemporary pro-Dušan sources, advisors turned Dečanski against his son, and he decided to seize and exclude Dušan from his inheritance.
-Dečanski sent an army into Zeta against his son; the army ravaged Skadar (modern Shkodër), but Dušan had crossed the Bojana river.
+Dečanski sent an army into Zeta against his son; the army ravaged Skadar, but Dušan had crossed the Bojana river.
 A brief period of anarchy took place in parts of Serbia before father and son concluded peace in April 1331.
 Three months later, Dečanski ordered Dušan to meet him.
 Dušan feared for his life and his advisors persuaded him to resist, so Dušan marched from Skadar to Nerodimlje, where he besieged his father.
 Dečanski fled, and Dušan captured the treasury and family.
 He then pursued his father, catching up with him at Petrich.
 On 21 August 1331 Dečanski surrendered, and on the advice or insistence of Dušan's advisors, he was imprisoned.
 Dušan was crowned King of All Serbian and Maritime lands in the first week of September.

-The civil war had prevented Serbia from aiding Ivan Stephen and Anna Neda in Bulgaria, who were deposed in March 1331, taking refuge in the mountains.
-Emperor Ivan Alexander of Bulgaria feared Serbia, as the situation there had settled, and he immediately sought peace with Dušan.
-As Dušan wanted to move against richer Byzantium, the two made peace and an alliance in December 1331.
-It was sealed with Dušan's marriage to Ivan Alexander's sister Helena.